Quaristice

 Quaristice is the ninth studio album by the British electronic music duo Autechre.
-Digital editions were initially released on 29 January 2008 through Warp Records, while physical editions were made available on 3 March.
-Compared to the duo's previous albums, Quaristice is made up of shorter three to four minute tracks and focuses more on melody.
-Most of the album was created from extended jam sessions before being cut down.
-Equipment used for Autechre's live sets was utilised throughout its production.
+Released through Warp Records, digital editions were initially released on 29 January 2008 while physical editions were made available on 3 March.

+An experimental electronic album, Quaristice is made up of shorter three to four minute tracks and focuses more on melody than the duo's previous albums.
+It was mostly created from extended jam sessions before being cut down and further edited.
+Equipment used for Autechre's live sets as well as laptops were utilised heavily throughout the album's production.

-Artwork for the album was created by The Designers Republic, ten years after their last collaboration with Autechre.
+The album's artwork was created by The Designers Republic, ten years after their last collaboration with Autechre.
 A limited deluxe CD edition of the album with a steel cover was released, containing a second disc with a variety of alternate versions of tracks, titled Quaristice (Versions).
 Later, thirteen digital-only extended mixes of songs from Quaristice were made available as Quaristice.Quadrange.ep.ae.

-Quaristice received positive reviews from critics.
+Generally, Quaristice received positive reviews from critics.
 Many noted its more accessible nature and replayability, and appreciated the variety of ideas presented throughout the album.
 Some felt more negatively towards the album, noting that it lacked structure and progression.

+Background

+Autechre are a British electronic music duo consisting of members Rob Brown and Sean Booth.
+The duo's debut album, Incunabula, released in 1993 through Warp and saw positive reviews from critics.
+In later albums such as Confield and Draft 7.30, the duo's music became more experimental, utilising software such as Max to produce generative music.
+Booth and Brown moved back to more traditional melodies and beats for their 2005 album Untilted.

+After the conclusion of the Untilted tour, Booth moved from Suffolk to Manchester.
+This saw him and Brown working more portably, making significant use of laptops and gear used during their live performances.
+Gradually, the two moved into creating music during longer studio jam sessions, which led to the production of tracks that would make up Quaristice.